 Inventories are valued at the lower of cost or market.
-The cost for 84% of inventories was determined using the dollar value last-in, first-out (LIFO) method as of December 26, 2015 and December 27, 2014.
+The cost for 83% and 84% of inventories was determined using the dollar value last-in, first-out (LIFO) method as of December 31, 2016 and December 26, 2015, respectively.
 Under this method, inventory is stated at cost, which is determined by applying a cost-to-retail ratio to each similar merchandise category's ending retail value.
 The cost of the remaining inventories was determined using the first-in, first-out (FIFO) method.
 The FIFO cost of inventory approximates replacement or current cost.
 The FIFO method is used to value manufactured, seasonal, certain perishable and other miscellaneous inventory items because of fluctuating costs and inconsistent product availability.
 The Company also reduces inventory for estimated losses related to shrink.
-If all inventories were valued using the FIFO method, inventories and current assets would have been higher than reported by \$446,503,000 and \$420,507,000 as of December 26, 2015 and December 27, 2014, respectively.
+If all inventories were valued using the FIFO method, inventories and current assets would have been higher than reported by \$441,860,000 and \$446,503,000 as of December 31, 2016 and December 26, 2015, respectively.